EnMAP-Box/qgispluginsupport/README.md

 Note that the first two lines and the last line are not required if QGIS is already started.

+### Example: QGIS Resource files

+Many QGIS icons are available as resource strings.
+Based on the Qt reosurce system, theses icons can be used in own QGIS plugins, which reduces the need to provide own `*.png` or `*.svg` files and reduces the plugin size.

+For development, you might load the QGIS repository `images/images.qrc` to your reosurce files in the Qt Designer.

+1. Clone the QGIS Repository to access its `images/images.qrc` To donwload the `/images` folder only, you can do a sparse checkout:

+    ```
+    mkdir QGIS_Images
+    cd QGIS_Images
+    git init
+    git config core.sparseCheckout true
+    git remote add -t master origin https://github.com/qgis/QGIS.git
+    echo '/images/' > .git/info/sparse-checkout
+    git pull origin master
+    ```

+2. Open the `images/images.qrc` to your Qt Designer / Qt Creator to visualize icons and copy & paste their resource paths.
+E.g. `':/images/icons/qgis_icon.svg'` for the QGIS icon.

 ### Example: unit tests